Etherpod/Ship-Enhancements/README.md

 - **Scout Launcher Component**: Turns the ship's scout launcher into a fully functioning ship component.
 If you damage it, you won't be able to launch or recall your scout from the ship until you repair it.
 - **Ship Scout Photo Mode**: Lets you switch to photo mode on the ship's scout launcher.
 It will default to photo mode if scout launching is disabled.
 - **Signalscope Component**: Turns the ship's signalscope into a fully functioning ship component.
 If you damage it, you might have some trouble hearing signals through it.
-- **Ship Signal**: Adds a signal for the ship on the Outer Wilds Ventures frequency.
+- **Ship Signal Type**: Adds a signal to the ship on the Outer Wilds Ventures frequency.
 The signal will stop if the ship's signalscope is damaged.
 - **Ship Signalscope Zoom**: Lets you zoom in using the ship's signalscope.
 It works the same as the handheld signalscope, except the screen won't be covered by the scope.

 ---

 The **Ship Signal** has a special use to it!
-If you find the ship's signal on your signalscope, you can "Tune In" to the signal to broadcast commands to the ship from afar.
+If you set the type to "Advanced" and find the ship's signal on your signalscope, you can "Tune In" to the signal to broadcast commands to the ship from afar.
 There are a lot of commands you can use, which are sorted into groups to make it easier to navigate.

 - Component Commands
   - **Activate Return Warp** - Warps the ship home.
 (Requires the **Ship Warp Core**)